Robotron2/aztec-node/README.md

 # Aztec Network Sequencer Node

-A step by step guide on How to Run `Sequencer Node` on Aztec Network Testnet & Earn `Apprentice` Role.

--   **What types of nodes can participate in the testnet?**
+This guide provides a clear, step-by-step process on how to set up and run a **Sequencer Node** on the **Aztec Network Testnet**, and how to earn the **Apprentice** role on Discord.

+## Node Types

+The Aztec testnet supports two main types of nodes:

-    -   `Sequencer`: proposes blocks, validates blocks from others, and votes on upgrades.
+-   **Sequencer**: Proposes new blocks, validates blocks from other nodes, and participates in voting for network upgrades.
-    -   `Prover`: generates ZK proofs that attest to roll-up integrity.
+-   **Prover**: Generates zero-knowledge (ZK) proofs to ensure the integrity of the rollup.

-## Roles Info
+## Roles Information

-Sequecner Nodes will receive a certain role for their contribution on Discord.

-After running and syncing your Sequencer node, You can go through [Get Role](https://github.com/0xmoei/aztec-network/blob/main/README.md#get-apprentice-discord-role) step.
+By successfully running and syncing a Sequencer Node, participants can qualify for a special Discord role that acknowledges their contribution to the network.

+Once your node is up and fully synced, proceed to the [Get Apprentice Role](https://github.com/0xmoei/aztec-network/blob/main/README.md#get-apprentice-discord-role) section to claim your role.

 ---